vishalyadavp/school_demo/README.md

 - **Home Page (`index.php`)**:
     - Lists all students with their details (name, email, class, image thumbnail).
     - Allows viewing, editing, and deleting student records.
-    - Utilizes SQL JOIN to fetch class names associated with students.

 - **Create Student (`create.php`)**:
     - Form to add a new student with fields for name, email, address, class (dropdown), and image upload.